b-zee/PancakeOS/README.md

 ### Libraries

-The most important library that plays a key role in this project is `libpanos`.
+The most important library that plays a key role in this project is `libpanos`(library PancakeOS).
 This library provides an interface to the screen, GPIO pins, and possibly more.

 A library that's also available, but not needed at the moment, is the `libc`.
 It should be updated when the project progresses and more and more system calls are made available.
 I.e. `memset`, `strlen`, etc.